 Once you’ve got a better handle on brewing espresso, you can graduate to the non-pressurized baskets.
 The non-pressurized baskets can add more nuance to the espresso along with more error.

 Breville even offers a “bottomless” filter basket (sold separately) that can help you to diagnose brewing issues and problems in the espresso machine.
 But for newbies, having the option to start easy with a pressurized filter basket and work up is great.

 Razor Precision Dose Trimming Tool

 The Razor tool is a fairly simple accessory.
 Once you tamp your portafilter basket, position the trimming tool in the basket, give it a spin, and you know your dose is correct!
 It means you don’t need to bother weighing the espresso or worrying about an uneven tamp.
 If you’re new to home espresso, it is a great failsafe.

 You need to tamp the portafilter before using the tool, and hold the portafilter sideways so the coffee grounds fall out.
-After a few times, you’ll get the dosing right and won’t need the tool.
-It’s good for starting out though
+After a few uses, you’ll configure the right design and won’t need the tool.
+It’s good for starting out, though.